 Curriculum and Outcomes

-The finance curriculum prepares students for a range of opportunities in finance, including trading, corporate finance and banking.
+Our curriculum is built to help students focus on their dream careers within finance.
+The rich list of elective courses introduces students to various fields including corporate financial analysis, business valuation, investments and portfolio management, banking, international finance, trading, and risk management.
 Through close ties with finance professionals, we supplement the course materials with guest speakers from across the financial sectors.
-Our research faculty provide students with innovative educational programs that help students apply new insights to critical business problems.
+Our research faculty provides students with innovative educational programs that help students apply new insights to critical business problems.

 For a full list of curriculum requirements, visit the UIC Catalog

 For a full list of courses offered, visit the course catalog.

 The course follows the life cycle of a startup company: business model evaluation, startup valuation and financing (including angel investors, venture capital, and debt financing), soft skills such as putting together the startup team and negotiating with customers and partners, and eventual exits (via an IPO or an acquisition).
 The course will use a combination of case discussions and lectures.

 The course familiarizes students with the unique intricacies of the blockchain and its many iterations.
 Students will understand how Fortune 500 companies are employing it for security purposes and logistics operations, and how the financial world and economists view cryptocurrencies.
 The course will be taught through a combination of readings, lectures, and a final project that challenges class cohorts to identify a problem that the blockchain could solve and design the appropriate solution.